dulimarta/spherical-easel/docs/tools/edit.md

   2. Mouse press and release (without moving the mouse) - the first object should be selected
   3. Mouse over a location near the second object and key press a number to highlight the desired object
   4. Mouse press and release (without moving the mouse) - the first and second objects should be selected
 - To select all points, move the mouse into the sphere and press and hold the <kbd>p</kbd> key.
 All points should be highlighted.
 To move them into the current selection, mouse press and release once.
-Similarly to select all circles use the <kbd>c</kbd>, for lines the <kbd>l</kbd> key, and for segments the <kbd>s</kbd> key.
+Similarly to select...
+  - All circles use the <kbd>c</kbd> key
+  - All lines use the <kbd>l</kbd> key
+  - All segments use the <kbd>s</kbd> key
+  - All ellipses use the <kbd>e</kbd> key
+  - All labels use the <kbd>L</kbd> key

 **Changing Visual Style:**